thiagogbeier/lokka/website/docs/faq.md

 ## How do I report issues?

 If you encounter any issues or have suggestions for improvements, please open an issue on the [GitHub repository](https://github.com/merill/lokka/issues].

+## I'm seeing this error message, what should I do?

+### TypeError `[ERR_INVALID_ARG_TYPE]`: The "path" argument must be of type string.
+Received undefined

+Make sure you have the the latest version of Node.js installed (v22.10.0 or higher).
+See [MCP Sever issues](https://github.com/merill/lokka/issues/3) for other tips.